 Because the entire cellular network is depending on it.
 Our telephone network is a really marvelous thing that we take totally for granted.
 For the better part of 125 years, telephone lines, microwave links, and finally cell towers have shared the landscape with the more natural wonders of this world, and we humble humans can barely imagine harming it short of driving a large SUV into a telephone pole (an activity which, I can assure you, is even less fun for you than it is for the telephone pole.)

 That would be a nightmare, and it was a big concern for the FCC when early cell boosters came out.
 Cell carriers warned of the dangers of those boosters.
-2014’s new rules meant that every booster carried new advanced auto gain control circuitry, even those ones with manual settings for gain.
+Back in 2014, the FCC came out with new rules for cellular signal boosters.
+These rules meant that every booster carried new advanced auto gain control circuitry, even those ones with manual settings for gain.
 The system listens constantly for the slightest hint of feedback, at far lower levels than you could detect, and if there is any, the power is reduced.
 It happens so quickly you can’t detect it.

 If the system uses full auto gain, as all modern boosters do, it’s constantly increasing power until it is on the verge of feeding back, and then reducing. power to avoid feedback.
 By doing that, the booster will never threaten the whole system that we have come to rely on.